Have you ever wondered if your ancestors owned property in the County of York, or wanted to learn more about the history of your house?

 Why not use the Register of Deeds to find out?
 To find out more about the Register of Deeds click here.

-This search facility has been created as part of a wider academic research project led by Dr Joan Heggie of Teesside University, but now a freelance historian and Visiting Research Fellow at King’s College, London.
+This search facility has been created as part of wider academic research projects led by historian, Dr Joan Heggie, formerly of Teesside University, but now a freelance historian and Visiting Research Fellow at King’s College, London.

-***NEWS*** - February 2021 - New datasets added!!
 The Indexes for Townships beginning with ‘M’ for the 1853-1864 period have been uploaded to the search facility.
-This dataset contains over 12,000 new names - and including all transactions involving the Township of Middlesbrough.
+This dataset contains over 12,000 new names and includes all transactions for the Township of Middlesbrough.

 Heggie, J. K. F., (2019) ‘Women’s Involvement in Property in the North Riding of Yorkshire in the Eighteenth and Nineteenth Centuries’ in Women and the Land, 1500-1900.
 Capern, A. L., McDonagh, B. & Aston, J. (eds.).
 Woodbridge: The Boydell Press, p.
 201-225.